myashley/react-project-partA/README.md

 ## Questionnaire

 1. Who is your client?
     - Simon Cook from Encode Talent.
-He is a recruitment principal who runs his own company and focuses on candidate side more than client side.
+He is a recruitment principal who runs his own recruitment company in the tech industry with emphasis on understanding his candidates' (people looking for work) qualities, career goals and aspirations before matching them with clients (employers seeking employees)

 2. What is your client’s need (i.e. challenge) that you will be addressing in your project?